-West Nile virus is an infection transmitted by mosquitoes.
-If you become infected with West Nile virus, you may not experience any signs or symptoms or you may experience only minor ones, such as fever and mild headache.
+West Nile infection is caused by a virus transmitted by mosquitoes.
+Most people infected with West Nile virus don't experience any signs or symptoms, or may experience only minor ones, such as fever and mild headache.
 However, some people who become infected with West Nile virus develop a life-threatening illness that includes inflammation of the brain.

-Exposure to mosquitoes where West Nile virus exists increases your risk of getting West Nile virus.
+Exposure to mosquitoes where West Nile virus exists increases your risk of getting West Nile virus infection.
 Protect yourself from mosquitoes by using mosquito repellent and wearing clothing that covers your skin to reduce your risk.

 Mild infection signs and symptoms